LexonBlackzz/VibeStation/README.md

 <img width="662" height="216" alt="image" src="https://github.com/user-attachments/assets/0dd2639d-a150-4ff5-a991-0c06350c11ef" />

 Unlike targetting SPU RAM in RAM reaper, this one targets the reverb, delay, whatever SPU effects is implemented, resulting in hilarious audio corruptions.
+You can also save a certain sound sample from a specific voice channel and apply it to all channels.

 *All reapers include a preset saver/list with their seeds, so you can share your funny results with anyone having this emulator.*